scramjetorg/platform-docs/dictionary.md

 ### Instance

-It is a running [Sequence](#sequence).
-After Sequence has been started it becomes an Instance.
+An Instance (computing instance) is a [Sequence](#sequence) that has been run and is currently being executed on the Hub.
 As Sequence can be started multiple times (e.g. with different parameters) it means that every Instance is literally an instance of a Sequence.
+Instance also can process an enormous amount of data on the fly without losing persistence.
 Instance comes with its own [CLI](#cli), which you can explore in the [npm docs](https://www.npmjs.com/package/@scramjet/cli) or by using command `si inst help` (install CLI first -> `npm install -g @scramjet/cli`)

 ### Interface